-Draw a great looking Dollar Bill with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Dollar Bill with easy, step-by-step drawing instructions, and video tutorial.

 The United States dollar, with its mostly green coloration, is recognizable the world over.
 Along with the Euro, the official currency used by much of Europe, it the most-used currency in international trade.

 Some foreign countries even use the dollar as de facto currency, in addition to or instead of their own monies.